 Fast forward to the early 2000s with Allen Iverson and Paul Pierce leading the charge in the 2002 playoffs an epic five-game first-round series which saw the Celtics set a record nine in the fourth quarter of the fifth and deciding game to eliminate the 76ers.

 In 2012, with Ray Allen and Kevin Garnett now joining Pierce to form a "Big 3", Boston still needed seven games to dispatch of an Iverson-less Philadelphia team that featured Andre Iguodala and a young Jrue Holiday.
 No team in that series won back-to-back games and it was another loss that had huge ramifications for the 76ers franchise as it was that playoff exit that started "the Process".

 The two teams haven't met for a trip to the NBA Finals since 1985 when the Celtics cruised to a gentleman's 4-1 sweep over the 76ers, but could this be the year we see them battle again for a trip to the dance in June?

-As it sits right now, Boston and Philadelphia could finish anywhere inside the top five in a tightly contested East.
+As it sits right now, it's expected that Boston and Philadelphia finish with the third and sixth seeds respectively in a tightly contested East.